JeremyKTH/Gearbox-Oil-Conditioning-System/README.md

 Controller_ARMAX, Controller_SS, Controller_TF contains the controllers developed upon the top 3 models from research question 1.

+NRMSE_calculation calculates the NRMSE of the simulation

 * Best_30
 * Best_40
 * Best_50
 * Controller_ARMAX
 * Controller_SS
 * Controller_TF
+* NRMSE_calculation

 ## Simulink_Folder
 The simulink files are used for initial simulation of the system identification models as well as inspecting the controller performances.